-- 1. On 20 October 2014, the Project Complaint Mechanism (PCM) received a Complaint from Mr. Yuri Pavlovich Krivodanov, Head of the national non-governmental organisation (NGO) "Blago", raising concerns in respect of South-West Corridor Road Project (Kazakhstan), which purportedly resulted in significant harm to the residents of six villages along the road corridor.
-The Complaint asserts the need for a Compliance Review and Problem-solving Initiative regarding the Project. - 2.
-On 24 November 2014 the Complaint was registered by the PCM Officer in accordance with the 2014 Rules of Procedure (PCM RPs) of the PCM.
-Notification of registration was sent to the Complainant and the Relevant Parties pursuant to PCM RPs 10 and 18, and the Complaint was noted on the PCM Register2 and posted on the PCM website in accordance with PCM RP 20.
+- 1. On 20 October 2014 the Project Complaint Mechanism (PCM) received a Complaint from Mr. Yuri Pavlovich Krivodanov, Head of the national non-governmental organisation (NGO) "Blago" (the NGO Complainant).
+The Complaint raises concerns in respect of the South-West Corridor Road Project (Kazakhstan), purportedly resulting in significant harm to the residents of six villages along the road corridor.
+The Complaint asserts the need for a Compliance Review and Problem-solving Initiative (PSI) regarding the Project. - 2.
+On 24 November 2014 the Complaint was registered by the PCM Officer in accordance with the 2014 PCM Rules of Procedure (RPs).
+Notification of registration was sent to the Complainant and the Relevant Parties pursuant to PCM RPs 10 and 18, and the Complaint was noted and posted on the PCM Register2 in accordance with PCM RP 20.
 PCM Expert Susan Wildau was appointed as an Eligibility Assessor to conduct an Eligibility Assessment jointly with the PCM Officer, in accordance with PCM RP 22. - 3.
-The South-West Corridor Road Project consists of the rehabilitation and upgrading of the 102 km road section between the Russian border and the city of Aktobe, which is the most northerly link of the Western Europe-Western China Transit Corridor.
-The Project was structured to meet the requirements for Category B/1 projects under EBRD's 2003 Environmental Policy.
-The Project was approved by the Board of Directors of EBRD on 11 November 2008 and provides financing of US\$ 180 million, out of an estimated total project cost of US\$ 207 million.
-The Project is part of the Government of Kazakhstan's effort to upgrade the Western-Europe-Western China international transport corridor.
+The South-West Corridor Road Project consists of the rehabilitation and upgrading of the 102 km road section between the Russian border and the city of Aktobe, which is the most northerly link of the Western Europe-Western China Transit Corridor.3 The Project was structured to meet the requirements for Category B/1 projects as set out in EBRD's 2003 Environmental Policy.
+The Project was approved by the Board of Directors of EBRD on 11 November 2008.
+It provides for financing of US\$ 180 million (out of an estimated total reconstruction cost of US\$ 207 million).
+The Project is part of the Government of Kazakhstan's effort to upgrade the Western Europe-Western China international transport corridor.
 Other road sections of the corridor are being rehabilitated with financing from the World Bank, the Asian Development Bank, Islamic Development Bank and the Republic of Kazakhstan.
 The objective of the reconstruction of the corridor is to facilitate the transit of goods and passengers between Kazakhstan, China, Russia and Western Europe and develop regional trade; improve the conditions for road transport for the population and local businesses; and support the Government of Kazakhstan's efforts to widen private sector involvement in the road sector.
 Construction started in April 2011 and was completed in September 2013.